 A History of Abuse

-Web 2.0 websites were a product of the early days of user-generated content and dynamic webpages during the late 1990’s and early 2000’s.
+Web 2.0 websites were a product of the early days of user-generated content and dynamic web pages during the late 1990’s and early 2000’s.
 These are large-scale websites that allow individual users to create and maintain their own content that’s indexable by search engines.
 Some popular Web 2.0 websites today are WordPress, Blogger, Tumblr, LiveJournal, and Medium.
-Each of these sites have very different formats, allow different presentation of content, and offer very different overall link value.
-They are all similar in the sense that they provide users with free blogs that can be filled with text, images, video and shared with the world.
-By default, a backlink found on one of these domains has the potential to leverage the power of these domains—which is quite considerable.
-In practice, Google’s search algorithm has recognized that just because an article on a Web 2.0 site comes with a Domain Authority rating of 80+ doesn’t mean it’s as meaningful as a editorial link from a nationally-syndicated news site with a similar Domain rating.
+Each of these sites has very different formats, allow different presentation of content, and offer very different overall link value.

 When built with quality and genuine value in mind, Web 2.0’s effectively serve like mini private blog networks that can be used indefinitely